 Where to Stay in Kendwa

 - Kendwa Rocks Hotel – The gorgeous Kendwa Rocks Hotel is a beach lover’s paradise with a long stretch of sugar-soft white sands fringed by coco palms and thatched lapas.
-Spread across a series of red-roofed and thatched buildings, the resort offers a central swimming pool, an on-site restaurant, and a cocktail bar.
 Where you stay is up to you – there’s a choice of wooden bungalows with Jacuzzis, spacious suites, and family rooms.
-Don’t miss the hotel’s live music nights and monthly full moon parties.

 Kiwengwa